-At minimum, a detox should happen at least once a year and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).
+I suggest a detox/reset at least once a year, and especially any time someone is feeling sluggish, slowed down, foggy, or just a general feeling like health has slide backwards (maybe sleep is worse, energy is down, skin is flared up, etc).

 The bottom line is: we're all toxic, just in varying degrees and with varying genetics and nutrients to deal with it.

 See below for the infographic explaining how effective and ineffective detox impacts the body.

 Infographic produced by Metagenics